Navidad for Children: 17 Festive Activities to Bring Christmas to Your Spanish Classroom

 Follow these instructions and make Christmas-themed comoecocos or sacapiojos (fortune tellers) in class.
-If you have younger kids, you might prefer to use this printable of a Christmas fortune teller from Spanish Playground.
+If you have younger kids, you might prefer to use this printable of a Christmas fortune teller.

 Once they’re made, playing with the fortune tellers in pairs is a great activity to practice vocabulary, asking questions and dividing words into syllables.

 If your students are more advanced, instead of just saying the word to select a space, have them use that word in a complete sentence.